yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/protocols/abdomen-pelvis.md

 * A﻿cute abdominal pain, suspected perforation or obstruction
 * A﻿cute small or large bowel obstruction for conformation and assessment of level
-* A﻿bdominal spesis, pyrexia of unknown origin (PUO)
+* A﻿bdominal sepsis, pyrexia of unknown origin (PUO)
-* A﻿cute pancreatisis (best imaged after 6-10 days for assessing complication)
+* A﻿cute pancreatitis (best imaged after 6-10 days for assessing complication)
 * S﻿taging of ovarian cancer
-* F﻿ollow up of ovarian cancer to assess responce to treatment
+* F﻿ollow up of ovarian cancer to assess response to treatment

 ### C﻿ontrast